Air

 • SO2 levels are directly related to the concentration of sulfur in fuel and the quantity of fuel being combusted.
 The SO2 analyzer measures low level SO2 in the ambient air.

-The 24-hour NL AQS for TSP was exceeded over a 21-hour period from November 14-15 at the Provincial AQM station.
-This exceedance was linked to fugitive dust events associated with regional mining activities.
+The 24-hour TSP NL AQS was exceeded for a 37-hour period at the Provincial station, and a 46-hour period at the JRS station, on May 27-29.
+This exceedance was linked to fugitive dust events associated with street sweeping and regional mining activities.

 Share On: